-The following is an example of placing the diskette bootstrapt on a lisketessage at the operator
+The following is an example of placing the diskette bootstrap on a diskette.

-Operator Station Printout Explanation The loader issues a fequest for the program that is an place to be ease with a time sector address.
-For any oth FR programs, give made enter the programmer of t an You anter the name of Ale Disk fur Disketic Copy must utility.
+Operator Station Printout Explanation IP100A EXEC= The loader issues a request for the program that is to be executed.
+FR You enter the name of the Disk to Diskette Copy utility.
 FR0011 DISK TO DISKETTE COPY STARTED The Disk to Diskette Copy utility has started.
-FR100A FROM DATA AREA= The utility prompts for the source data file infor- mation.
+FR100A FROM DATA AREA= The utility prompts for the source data file information.
 003, 002126, 002126 You enter the device address and the starting sector address +1 of the program IP.
-This re- moves the header record from the diskette boot- strap.
-Only one disk sector is copied. processing FR200A TO DATA AREA= The utility issues this prompt for the destination data file information and recipients the prompt in t 002, 000001, 000002 The utility prints the address of the last sector FR0011 DISK TO DISKETTE COPY The copy was successfully completed ton of data and the operator station, you can refer FR100A FROM DATA AREA The utility prompts for a new source data fileting set for the next copy operation.
+This removes the header record from the diskette bootstrap.
+Only one disk sector is copied.
+FR200A TO DATA AREA= The utility issues this prompt for the destination data file information.
+002, 000001, 000002 You enter the device address and the starting sector address where the bootstrap must reside on cylinder 0, head 0, sectors 1 and 2.
+FR099I LAST SECTOR WRITTEN IS 000002 The utility prints the address of the last sector written on the diskette.
+FR001I DISK TO DISKETTE COPY COMPLETED The copy was successfully completed.
+FR100A FROM DATA AREA= The utility prompts for a new source data file for the next copy operation.